MicrosoftDocs/entra-powershell-docs/docs/conceptual/manage-stale-devices.md

 } |
 Select-Object -Property AccountEnabled, DeviceId, OperatingSystem, OperatingSystemVersion, DisplayName, TrustType, ApproximateLastSignInDateTime

-$staleDevices | Export-Csv "C:\Users\YourUserName\Downloads\stale-devices1.csv" -NoTypeInformation
+$staleDevices | Export-Csv "$env:UserProfile\Downloads\stale-devices1.csv" -NoTypeInformation
 ```

-Ensure to replace `YourUsername` with your actual username or the desired path where you want to save the file.
+Ensure to replace `$env:UserProfile` with the path where you want to save the file based on your environment.
 This example saves the CSV file directly to your Downloads folder.

 > [!WARNING]
 > Some active devices may have a blank timestamp.